manuel-tran/s5cl/README.md

 * Apply weak augmentations (e.g., rotation) and strong augmentations (e.g., cropping) on labeled images.

-*Then use a supervised contrastive loss to push feature representations of augmented images from the same class together and those from other classes away.
+* Use a supervised contrastive loss to push feature representations of images from the same class together and those from other classes away.

-If unlabeled images are available, augment them weakly and strongly as well.
-Insert them into a self-supervised contrastive loss and treat each image as its own class.
-Since we are in the same embedding space, the unlabeld images indirectly will be moved to their corresponding labeled clusters.
+* If unlabeled images are available, augment them weakly and strongly as well.

+* Insert them into a self-supervised contrastive loss and treat each image as its own class.

+* Since we are in the same embedding space, the unlabeld images indirectly will be moved to their corresponding labeled clusters.

-After a few epochs, use the classifier to predict pseudo-labeles for the unlabeled images and replace the loss with a semi-supervised contrastive loss.
-The image below serves as an intuition of how all these steps work.
+* After a few epochs, use the classifier to predict pseudo-labeles for the unlabeled images and replace the loss with a semi-supervised contrastive loss.

 ![illustration](img/illustration.png)